-The course is an advanced study in Information Systems requiring a solid background in systems analysis and 42 Faculty of Sciences design, and information technology.
+The course is an advanced study in Information Systems requiring a solid background in systems analysis and design, and information technology.
 Professional issues are treated at both theoretical and practical levels.
-Topics covered: the managerial functions, the role of information, its sources and pricing, project management, IT sourcing, TOM in Information Systems management, IT role in organizational change.
-Project management, Pre-requisite: CSIS 276.
+Topics covered: the managerial functions, the role of information, its sources and pricing, project management, IT sourcing, TQM in Information Systems management, IT role in organizational change.
+Project management.
+Pre-requisite: CSIS 276.